SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 ]
 ```

-Example operation sent to the device:
+Example operation `c8y_LogfileRequest` as it is sent to the device:

 ```json5
 "c8y_LogfileRequest": {